Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Introduction

 \section{Introduction}

-The main approach to the scientific study of empirical data in the twentieth century has been that of statistics, which makes use of probabilistic notions like \emph{correlation} and \emph{conditional (in)dependence} between attributes.
-We advocate another line of study -- going back at least to Sewall Wright \cite{Wri1921} -- and insist that the analysis should not stop at correlations, but instead should yield (together with appropriate scientific assumptions) information about causation among variables.
+The main approach to the study of empirical data in the 20th century has been that of statistics, which makes use of probabilistic notions such as \emph{correlation} and \emph{conditional (in)dependence} between variables.
+We follow here another line of study -- going back at least to Sewall Wright \cite{Wri1921} -- insisting that the analysis should not stop at correlations, but instead should yield information about causation among variables (conditional on appropriate scientific assumptions).
 The methods involved in the analysis of causes and effects have gained in popularity in the last decades, and their mathematics has been vastly developed under the label of \emph{causal inference} (see, e.g., \cite{Pea2000,SpiGlySch1993}).
 Today the methods of causal inference are heavily utilized, e.g., in epidemiology \cite{HerRob2023}, econometrics \cite{HecVyt2007}, social sciences \cite{MorWin2015} and machine learning \cite{PetJanSch2017,Sch2022}.

-One of the next crucial steps in the development of artificial intelligence will be the capability of AI systems to represent and reason on causal knowledge (this idea is strongly supported e.g. by Pearl and Mackenzie in \cite{PeaMac2018}).
-For the development of AI applications of causal inference, clarification of the related formal logical theory is vital.
+One of the next crucial steps in the development of artificial intelligence will be the capability of AI systems to represent and reason about causal knowledge (see, e.g., \cite{PeaMac2018}).
+For the development of AI applications of causal inference, the clarification of the related formal logical theory is vital.
 It turns out that many concepts involved in the analysis of causes can be reduced to the study of \emph{interventionist counterfactuals} in \emph{causal models}.
-Causal models describe causation between variables by so-called \emph{structural equations}.
-In their simplest form, interventionist counterfactuals are expressions such as
+Causal models represent causation between variables using so-called \emph{structural equations}, which describe deterministic causal laws that relate the variables to each other.
+In their simplest form, interventionist counterfactuals are expressions of the form

-Research on logics encompassing interventionist counterfactuals has been active in the past two decades.
-For example, \cite{GalPea1998,Hal2000,Bri2012, BarYan2022} provided complete axiomatizations for languages of increasing generality.
-The papers \cite{Hal2013,Zha2013} drew precise connections with the earlier Stalnaker-Lewis theory of counterfactuals \cite{Sta1968,Lew1973}.
-In \cite{BarGal2022} logics for causal reasoning were studied via translations to first-order logic.
-The articles \cite{Hal2000,MosIbeIca2022} focus on the complexity of causal and probabilistic languages.